Reading F.C.

 Reading Football Club (/ˈrɛdɪŋ/ RED-ing) is a professional football club based in Reading, Berkshire, England.
 They compete in EFL League One, the third level of the English football league system.
-They play their home matches at the Select Car Leasing Stadium.
+They play their home matches at the Select Car Leasing Stadium in the RG2 area of Reading.

 Reading are nicknamed The Royals after the Royal County of Berkshire, and were previously known as The Biscuitmen, due to the town's association with biscuit maker Huntley & Palmers.
 Established in 1871, the club is one of the oldest teams in England, but did not join The Football League until 1920, and first played in the top tier of English football league system in the 2006–07 season.
 The club competed in the 2012–13 Premier League season, having gained promotion at the end of the 2011–12 season after winning the Championship, but were relegated after just one season back in the top flight.

 Reading won the 1987–88 Full Members' Cup and were one of only two Second Division clubs to lift the trophy, beating Luton Town 4–1 in the final at Wembley.
 The club's best performance in the FA Cup was reaching the semi-finals which they achieved twice: in 1926–27 and 2014–15.

 The club played at Elm Park for 102 years, from 1896 to 1998.
 In 1998, the club moved to the new Madejski Stadium, which was named after the club's former chairman Sir John Madejski.
 In 2021, the club announced that the ground would be known as the Select Car Leasing Stadium for the subsequent decade for sponsorship reasons.

 The club holds the record for the number of successive league wins at the start of a season, with a total of 13 wins at the start of the 1985–86 Third Division campaign.
 During their 2005–06 Football League Championship season, Reading set a new record for the highest number of points gained in a professional league season, at 106.
 Reading then achieved their highest finish of eighth in the 2006–07 Premier League, their first season as a top flight club.

 History

 Formation and gradual rise (1871–1991)

 Reading were formed on 25 December 1871, following a public meeting at the Bridge Street Rooms organised by Joseph Edward Sydenham, who would go on to be club secretary.
-The early matches were played at Reading Recreation Ground, and later the club held fixtures at Reading Cricket Ground, Coley Park and Caversham Cricket Ground.
+The early matches were played at Reading Recreation Ground, and later the club held fixtures at Reading Cricket Ground, Coley Recreation Ground and Caversham Cricket Ground.
 The switch to professionalism in 1895 resulted in the need for a bigger ground and, to this end, the club moved again, to the purpose-built Elm Park on 5 September 1896.
 In 1913, Reading had a successful tour of Italy, prompting the leading sports newspaper Corriere della Sera to write, "Without doubt, Reading FC are the finest foreign team seen in Italy".
 Attilio Fresia moved to Reading as a result of the tour, becoming the first Italian to play in English football.